High School Marketing Challenge

 Teams of high school students are charged with developing a marketing solution to a stated advertising challenge.
 The teams’ primary goal is to develop creative and effective ways to reach and inform the target audience about the issue, all the while ensuring that the creative elements of the campaign are based on research and thoughtful decision-making.

-The American Advertising Federation of Louisville is excited to announce the 20th Annual High School Marketing Challenge Competition!
+The American Advertising Federation of Louisville is excited to announce the 21st High School Marketing Challenge Competition!

 Frequently Asked Questions